Borden Ranch AVA

-The Borden Ranch AVA is an American Viticultural Area located in both Sacramento County and San Joaquin County, California.
-It is part of the larger Lodi AVA.
-Located in the east central portion of the Lodi area, Borden Ranch vineyards are located at altitudes between 73 ft and 520 ft above sea level.
+The Borden Ranch viticultural area encompasses 70000 acre with approximately 11000 acre under vine.
+Its vineyards are located at altitudes between 73 and 520 ft above sea level.
 The northern edge of the AVA is defined by Laguna Creek and the southern edge is defined by Dry Creek, both of which flow out of the foothills of the Sierra Nevada Mountains into the San Joaquin Valley.
 The soils in Borden Ranch is alluvial with cobbles, clay pan, and clay loam.
 Red wine grape varietals are the most commercially important grapes in the area.